ssec/polar2grid/py/polar2grid/doc/source/dev_guide.rst

    is usually constant for each satellite sensor type.
  - ``bands`` (dict of dicts): One python dictionary for each band (I01,I02,DNB,etc).
-The key of the dictionary is the band as a constant (ex.
-BID_01 for I01, NOT_APPLICABLE for DNB).
+The key of the dictionary is a 2-element tuple of (kind of band, band ID), each being a constant.
+   Some examples would be (BKIND_I,BID_01) for I01 or (BKIND_DNB,NOT_APPLICABLE) for DNB).
 Each of the band dictionaries must contain the following items:

     - ``data_kind`` (constant): Constant describing what the data for this band is.
 Common cases are brightness temperatures, radiances, or reflectances.
 For psuedobands created later in processing this value will represent what that psuedoband means (ex.
-Fog products).
+Fog products)
     - ``remap_data_as`` (constant): Same as ``data_kind`` for 'raw'
       data from the files.
-During psuedoband creation this value is copied from the data used to create the psuedoband to tell the remapping that it shares the same invalid mask as its creating bands and can be separated based on this type.
+During psuedoband creation this value is copied from the data used to create the psuedoband to tell the remapping that it shares the same invalid mask as its creating bands and can be separated based on this type
+    - ``kind`` (constant): The kind of the band of data, constant.
+      For example, VIIRS has BKIND_I, BKIND_M, BKIND_DNB.
+Same as the key's first element for this dictionary
-    - ``band`` (constant) : Same as the key value for this dictionary
+    - ``band`` (constant) : Same as the key's second element for this dictionary
     - ``fbf_img`` (str) : Filename of the binary swath file
     - ``swath_rows`` (int) : Copy of metadata dict entry
     - ``swath_cols`` (int) : Copy of metadata dict entry